MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-391-Qualifications-Drivers-Longer-Combination-Vehicle-LCV-Driver-Instructors/subpart-E-Physical-Qualifications-Examinations/section-391.47.md

 (10) The applicant must submit three copies of the application and all records.

-(c) *Information.* The Director, Office of Carrier, Driver and Vehicle Safety Standards (MC-PS) may request further information from the applicant if he/she determines that a decision cannot be made on the evidence submitted.
-If the applicant fails to submit the information requested, the Director may refuse to issue a determination.
+(c) *Information.* FMCSA (MC-PS) may request further information from the applicant if he/she determines that a decision cannot be made on the evidence submitted.
+If the applicant fails to submit the information requested, FMCSA may refuse to issue a determination.

-(d)(1) *Action.* Upon receiving a satisfactory application the Director, Office of Carrier, Driver and Vehicle Safety Standards (MC-PS) shall notify the parties (the driver, motor carrier, or any other interested party) that the application has been accepted and that a determination will be made.
+(d)(1) *Action.* Upon receiving a satisfactory application FMCSA (MC-PS) shall notify the parties (the driver, motor carrier, or any other interested party) that the application has been accepted and that a determination will be made.
 A copy of all evidence received shall be attached to the notice.

 (2) *Reply.* Any party may submit a reply to the notification within 15 days after service.
-Such reply must be accompanied by all evidence the party wants the Director, Office of Carrier, Driver and Vehicle Safety Standards (MC-PS) to consider in making his/her determination.
+Such reply must be accompanied by all evidence the party wants FMCSA (MC-PS) to consider in making his/her determination.
 Evidence submitted should include all medical records and test results upon which the party relies.

 (3) *Parties.* A party for the purposes of this section includes the motor carrier and the driver, or anyone else submitting an application.

-(e) *Petitions to review, burden of proof.* The driver or motor carrier may petition to review the Director's determination.
+(e) *Petitions to review, burden of proof.* The driver or motor carrier may petition to review the FMCSA's determination.
 Such petition must be submitted in accordance with § 386.13(a) of this chapter.
 The burden of proof in such a proceeding is on the petitioner.

-(f) *Status of driver.* Once an application is submitted to the Director, Office of Carrier, Driver and Vehicle Safety Standards (MC-PS), the driver shall be deemed disqualified until such time as the Director, Office of Carrier, Driver and Vehicle Safety Standards (MC-PS) makes a determination, or until the Director, Office of Carrier, Driver and Vehicle Safety Standards (MC-PS) orders otherwise.
+(f) *Status of driver.* Once an application is submitted to FMCSA (MC-PS), the driver shall be deemed disqualified until such time as FMCSA (MC-PS) makes a determination, or until FMCSA (MC-PS) orders otherwise.

 [42 FR 18081, Apr.
 5, 1977, as amended at 42 FR 53966, Oct.
 4, 1977; 60 FR 38746, July 28, 1995; 66 FR 49874, Oct.
 1, 2001; 78 FR 58483, Sept.
 24, 2013; 80 FR 59075, Oct.
-1, 2015]
+1, 2015; 86 FR 57074, Oct.
+14, 2021]